-Futures on the Dow Jones Industrial Average are roughly 12 points above fair value.
+Futures on the Dow Jones Industrial Average (INDEXDJX:.DJI) are more than 60 points above breakeven.

 Currencies and Commodities

 The week closes out with the Labor Department's nonfarm payrolls report and the unemployment rate, personal income and spending figures, the preliminary reading of the Thomson Reuters/University of Michigan consumer sentiment index for December, and consumer credit.
 American Eagle Outfitters (AEO) and Big Lots (BIG) will report earnings.

 9 Levels to Watch for Apple Inc.